kursaha/docs/emailSecurity/readme.md

 ## Email security best practices

-Some of the important email security practices for the end users are
+Some of the important email security practices for the end users

 - [x] Use a strong email password
 - [x] Use two-factor authentication